Dexter Lumis

 Samuel Robert Shaw (born January 17, 1984) is an American professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand under the ring name Dexter Lumis (/ˈluːmɪs/ LOO-miss).
-He is a member of The Wyatt Sicks, and is one-half of the WWE Tag Team Champions alongside stablemate Joe Gacy in their first reign.
-He is also known for his time with Total Nonstop Action Wrestling (TNA), where he performed as Samuel Shaw from 2010 to 2015.
+He is signed to Total Nonstop Action Wrestling (TNA), where he performs under his real name and is one-half of Syx alongside Joseph Sawyer.
+He also makes appearances on the independent circut.
+He is known for his tenure in WWE, where he performed under the ring name Dexter Lumis.

 Born in Jacksonville, Florida, Shaw started his professional wrestling career in 2007 on the independent circuit.
 In 2010, he signed with TNA where he won the TNA Gut Check challenge in 2012 before spending a stint in its then-developmental territory Ohio Valley Wrestling, later returning in 2013.
 Upon departing TNA in 2015, Shaw returned to the independent wrestling scene for the next 5 years until signing with WWE in 2019.
-He was released in April 2022, and returned once more to the independent circuit before returning to WWE in August 2022.
+He was released in April 2022, and returned once more to the independent circuit before returning to WWE in August 2022 until April 2026.